The purpose of the Master of Science in Nursing is to prepare nurses to identify and address gaps in healthcare delivery

 is designed to meet the individual needs of students, while maintaining a sound academic program in nursing.
 Each

-student identifies educational goals with a faculty advisor and maintains a close liaison with the advisor throughout
+student identifies educational goals with a faculty adviser and maintains a close liaison with the adviser throughout

 the program of studies.